-The Public Works Yard receives daily weather reports and monitors changing weather conditions.
+The Operations Yard receives daily weather reports and monitors changing weather conditions.
 Municipal roads are patrolled seven days a week.
 Our crews are ready to clear your roads as quickly and effectively as possible.
 At the discretion of the Public Works Supervisor, sand/salt mixture may be applied at the start of a storm.

 How can I help during a snow storm?

 Our snow plow crews can gain more ground when there are less vehicles on the road.
 You can help by staying off the streets until conditions improve and by keeping vehicles parked in your driveway.
 Blowing or shoveling snow onto roadways is an offence under the Highway Traffic Act, and the City’s Snow Removal By-law, keeping it on the boulevard or your property makes for safer driving and keeps streets as passable as possible.

 How long does it take to plow the streets?